• Skip to primary navigation

 fresh chopped vegetable salad in a blue bowl with spoon

-I grew up enjoying this salad and it’s still enjoyed in our family and throughout Israeli.
+I grew up enjoying this salad, and it’s still enjoyed in our family and throughout Israel.
 It’s not only a staple in our home but there as well!
-It is served with most dishes like you would get salsa and chips, you get pita and Israeli Salad.
+It is served with most dishes like salsa and chips, pita, and Israeli Salad.

 WHAT’S IN ISRAELI SALAD?